Schizophrenia Treatment, Diagnosis, & Effective Treatments

 Source: NCBI

 While medications play a significant role, psychosocial interventions can also be valuable in managing treatment-resistant schizophrenia.
-Psychotherapy, such as schizophrenia cognitive therapy, can help individuals develop coping strategies, address distorted thinking patterns, and enhance overall functioning.
+Psychotherapy, such as schizophrenia cognitive therapy for schizophrenia, can help individuals develop coping strategies, address distorted thinking patterns, and enhance overall functioning.

 Given the complexity of treatment-resistant schizophrenia, it is essential to consult specialists with expertise in managing such cases.